-Ш Submit two versions of your logo: • One for Web (GIF or JPG, at least 200 px wide).
+- One for Web (GIF or JPG, at least 200 px wide).
 GIF is preferred for simple flat-color logos.
-JPG is preferred for complex logos. • One for print (high-resolution EPS or other vector art)
+JPG is preferred for complex logos. - One for print (high-resolution or vector format; EPS preferred).

 ☐ Include a text file containing the following additional information: